 High attendance results in high achievement.

-Students should aim to attend the Academy every day on time except where illness makes it impossible.
-They then need to bring a note to the Academy on their return.
+Students should aim to attend school every day on time except where illness makes it impossible.
+Parents/carers must telephone school on the first day of absence to provide a reason.

-Our Academy employs an Attendance Officer who, in partnership with Gateway Service, will follow up all absences.
+Our school employs a team of professionals who, in partnership with Startwell and the authority’s Attendance Enforcement Team, will follow up all absences.

 Our pupils aim for a minimum of at least 97% attendance.